 Manuscripts should be submitted to the editorial office at https://mc.manuscriptcentral.com/joph

 Manuscripts are evaluated for appropriateness to the journal objective, originality in research and approach, clarity of presentation, and relevance to previously published literature in the field.
 Manuscripts should be between 15 and 25 pages (using a standard 12 pt font), not including illustrations.
 Authors are encouraged to submit illustrations and other graphics that help to illuminate the themes of the contribution, and that will reproduce effectively in black and white.
+High resolution images (300 DPI) should be in the following formates: editable images: .eps, word and excel format; high resolution: .jpg and .tiff format.
 The manuscript should include an abstract of 100 words, a short biography of the author (50-100 words) and key words.
 Bibliographic citations should be provided in an endnotes section, in accordance with the guidelines of The Chicago Manual of Style (15th ed.).
 The following examples indicate the style of citations:

 Article in a Journal

 1. Mervyn Miller, "Transatlantic Dialogue: Raymond Unwin and the American Scene," Planning History 22, no. 2 (May 2000): 17-38.